-The following reflects the Public Company Accounting Oversight Board’s (“PCAOB”) updated standard-setting agenda as of December 31, 2017: Auditing Accounting Estimates, Including Fair Value Measurements: Considering a recommendation for the next PCAOB action.
-The Auditor’s Use of the Work of Specialists: Considering a recommendation for the next PCAOB action.
-Supervision of Audits Involving Other Auditors: Reviewing comments on the supplemental request for comments and planning the next steps.
-Going concern: Covering outreach, monitoring, and research efforts.
-Along with the release of its revised standard-setting agenda, the PCAOB has added four projects to its research agenda.
-The projects involve quality control standards, changes in the use of data and technology in audits, the auditor’s role.
+Available on the Public Company Accounting Oversight Board’s (“PCAOB”) website is the organization’s most recent standard-setting agenda.
+Updated as of March 31, the standard-setting agenda features the statuses of the following current PCAOB projects: Auditing Accounting Estimates, Including Fair Value Measurements: Developing a recommendation for action.
+The Auditor’s Use of the Work of Specialists: Developing a recommendation for action.
+Supervision of Audits Involving Other Auditors: Reviewing comments and deciding the next steps.
+Going concern: Outreach, monitoring, and research.
+The PCAOB also has projects on its research agenda related to: Quality control standards; Changes in how data and technology in audits.
 Read More.